tomcatmanager/tomcatmanager/docs/package.rst

 ------------------------

 There are a number of methods which just return information about the Tomcat server.
-With the exception of :meth:`TomcatManager.find_leakers` (which triggers garbage collection), these methods don't effect any change on the server.
+With the exception of :meth:`.TomcatManager.find_leakers` (which triggers garbage collection), these methods don't effect any change on the server.

-- :meth:`TomcatManager.find_leakers` - find applications that are leaking memory
+- :meth:`.TomcatManager.find_leakers` - find applications that are leaking memory
-- :meth:`TomcatManager.resources` - get global JNDI resources
+- :meth:`.TomcatManager.resources` - get global JNDI resources
-- :meth:`TomcatManager.server_info` - get information about the tomcat server
+- :meth:`.TomcatManager.server_info` - get information about the tomcat server
-- :meth:`TomcatManager.status_xml` - get server status information in xml format
+- :meth:`.TomcatManager.status_xml` - get server status information in xml format
-- :meth:`TomcatManager.thread_dump` - get a jvm thread dump
+- :meth:`.TomcatManager.thread_dump` - get a jvm thread dump
-- :meth:`TomcatManager.vm_info` - get diagnostic information about the jvm
+- :meth:`.TomcatManager.vm_info` - get diagnostic information about the jvm

 SSL/TLS